AvinashMahala/InterviewPrep/Atlas Lift Tech/4_HIPAA_Interview_Questions.md

 20. **How do you ensure that third-party vendors comply with HIPAA?**
     - Ensuring third-party compliance involves conducting due diligence, having a signed BAA, and regularly monitoring and auditing the vendor’s compliance.

-These questions should help you prepare for interviews that focus on HIPAA compliance, ensuring that you understand the key aspects and requirements of this important regulation.
-If you need further details or explanations on any of these questions, feel free to ask!